MahdiyarGHD/ToigBot/README.md

 #  🐸 Toig Bot

-Toig is a Telegram bot which uses Markov chains to learn how to speak from the messages of users messages.
+Toig is a Telegram bot which uses Markov chain to learn how to speak from users messages.
 It can answer with text messages, but also stickers, animations.

 To work correctly, I need to store these information for each chat:
 - Chat ID